CBD oil is taking the medical industry, and the entire United States, by storm.

 - Chiropractic Care and CBD Oil

-Cannabidiol, or CBD, is a cannabinoid extracted from cannabis plants.
+Cannabidiol, or CBD, is a cannabinoid extracted from cannabis plants like hemp and marijuana.

 CBD that's derived from marijuana has high levels of THC, making it psychoactive, but the CBD extracted from hemp doesn't have any THC.

-You get all the benefits from supporting their endocannabinoid system without the "high" that comes with THC.
+You get all the benefits without the "high" that comes with THC.

 The exogenous cannabinoids in CBD mimic the naturally occurring endocannabinoids, anandamide, and 2-ag, both essential to the functioning of the nervous systems.